 We store the names and contact information from people who sign up to and/or participate in our events.
 When the event is over we only keep the participants lists.

-We track the traffic on workz.dk using Google Analytics to understand what content is most popular and where the readers come from.
+We track and analyse the traffic on workz.dk using Google Analytics to understand what content is most popular and where the readers come from.
 The purpose of this is to understand how we can best help our existing customers and partners as well as how to find new ones.

 Yearly data purges